-While the organization of the board has significantly dropped in 2 months, the heavy usage of the recycling bin is telling of its success.
-As a test of this proposal, I am proud of its result.
-I believe the construction wall covering up the bulletin board lowered the value of the board itself in, addition to decreasing overall real estate, leading to more disorganization.
+While the organization of the board significantly dropped after 2 months, the heavy usage of the recycling bin was a success.
+I do believe the construction wall covering up the bulletin board lowered the value of the board, in addition to decreasing overall real estate, leading to more disorganization.

-When first researching the problem space, our primary focus was understanding the behavior and motivations of stakeholders through interviews and observations.
-Through examining patterns we found in our preliminary research, we uncovered this cycle.
+When first researching the problem space, our primary focus was understanding the behavior and motivations of relevant stakeholders.
+Through examining patterns we found in our preliminary research, we began to see a recurring cycle.

-This is an "official board" which requires posters to be submitted and stamped in order to be posted.
-However, over 40% of the posters were outdated (shown in black).
-This led to an insight about the system itself: the university doesn't really care about bulletin boards.
+This is an "official board" which requires posters to be submitted and approved.
+However, over 40% of posters were outdated (shown in black).
+This led to an insight about the bulletin board system: the university doesn't really care.

-We placed a graffiti wall survey on several popular bulletin boards, but our poster survey was actually covered up by more posters.
+We placed graffiti wall surveys on several popular bulletin boards, but they were actually covered up by other posters.
 We also submitted surveys to be posted by the administration, but they were never put up.
-This supported our earlier hypothesis that bulletin boards were a low priority for the school.
+This supported our earlier hypothesis that bulletin boards are a low priority for CMU.

-We wanted to find out what peoples' ideal bulletin board would look like by using a flexible modeling toolkit.
-With the toolkits, we were able to collect interesting ideas as well as further our understanding of peoples' priorities in relation to bulletin boards.
+We sat around a coffee shop on campus and used a flexible modeling toolkit in order to find out what peoples' ideal bulletin board would look like.
+With the toolkits, we were able to collect interesting ideas as well as further our understanding of peoples' priorities.

-We tested our design intervention proposal on a small scale bulletin board, removing old posters and creating categories.
+We tested a similar concept to the Broken Windows Theory on a small scale bulletin board, removing outdated posters and creating categories.
 Our tests proved successful, so we decided to move ahead with a larger scale implementation.